kenichiii/pfc-editor/README.md

 ------------------------------------------

 Enjoy working with pfc editor:
-- create or change files, folders in left panel sources using right click onto main folder/tab, folders, files -> double click on file to open it into code editor
+- create or change files, folders in left panel sources using right click on main folder/tab, folders, files

+   -> double click on file to open it into code editor

 - use right panel tools to help you with development
 - use Sandbox to create and run php/javascript codes/files
 - minimalize left/right panel to get bigger code editor